 Download this lab as a Word document: Lab 8: Stream Flow (Please download required files below.)

-In this lab, we will observe the impact of precipitation in stream flow and flooding.
+In this lab, we will observe the impact of precipitation on stream flow and flooding.
 The practice and graded sequence of steps are identical.
-Please go through the following sequence of questions for the practice, check your answers in the Practice Lab in Canvas, then go to Canvas to take the Graded Lab when ready.
+Please go through the following sequence of questions for the practice, check your answers in the Practice Lab then take the Graded Lab when ready.

 Observe the flood and stream flow animations for the following intervals and describe what you see in terms of major floods and general stream flow.
 (You can toggle back and forth between these two kinds of animations using the Map Type menu on the animation panel; Real-Time is general stream flow, while the Flood maps show black triangles for places where the streams are actually flooding above their banks.)